WHAT IS TRANSGENDER?

 Unique “labels” are associated with most common forms of transgender expression including: crossdressers, transvestites, DRAG queens, and transsexual women.
 There’s even trans-men: born-women who are compelled to represent and perhaps someday become male.

-Transgenderism is often classified as a subset of the gay community – hence “GLBT”.
+Transgenderism is often classified as a subset of the gay community – hence “LGBT”.
 However, it’s there that the similarity ends.

 First off: it doesn’t cost $50,000 - $100,000 just to be gay.
-Also, transgenderism is about gender identity whereas our GLBT brethren are rooted in sexual orientation.
+Also, transgenderism is about gender identity whereas our LGBT brethren are rooted in sexual orientation.

 What’s the difference between sexual orientation vs. gender identity?